Published: November 19, 2020

 When building a marketplace for goods, there are two main things worth attention.

 #1: Product Screen is the showcase.
 HD images, a full description of the product (dimensions, price, location, availability) should be there.

-Online marketplace website for services is a trade space where people and companies can offer their services — whether it’s something that can be done remotely (like platform development, SMM, SEO, etc.) or services that require physical presence (cleaning, transporting, etc.)
+An online marketplace website for services is a trade space where people and companies can offer their services — whether it’s something that can be done remotely (like platform development, SMM, SEO, etc.) or services that require physical presence (cleaning, transporting, etc.)

 Many of us have heard about Upwork which is a perfect example of a marketplace website for services.

-|It’s a freelancing platform where companies and individuals cooperate to conduct business.
+It’s a freelancing platform where companies and individuals cooperate to conduct business.